 How much breast milk should you give your baby per feeding?

-This depends on baby’s age and varies quite a bit by baby, but here is a visual that might help you understand a newborn’s stomach capacity.
+This depends on baby’s age and also varies quite a bit by baby.

 I didn’t include amounts per feeding in my survey, but I will share the amounts in my baby’s bottles at different ages (again, this is just my baby and yours might have different needs):